DIY: Cutting My Own Hair Super Short with Updates

 Process

 What follows is the original, very first haircut I did myself December 2025 where I was really nervous.
-Skip to the bottom for Notes and my subsequent cuts
+Skip to the bottom for Notes and details on my subsequent cuts

 Prepping